luketurnbull/power-sync/README.md

 ## Presumptions

-- Adding a new timer defaults to 9:00AM - 5:00PM
+- Adding a new timer defaults to 9:00AM - 5:00PM, enabled, and Monday - Friday
 - Has to be mobile friendly UI
+- Has to be able to add and delete timers
+- Can't edit disabled timers
+- Show errors on change

 ## Tech Stack